 Awards:

-CMP 1600: Individual and Team Match winners will be announced.

-Season 6400: The individual having high aggregate of the April 1600, June 3200, and October 1600 will be named range champion.
+Season 6400: The individual having high aggregate of the April 1600, June 3200, and State Championship will be named Chief Wa-Ke-De Range champion.

 2021 Indiana State Smallbore Championship for Outdoor Prone: The designated State Championship must be a resident of the State of Indiana.
 The Indiana State Champion will receive a medal.
+First in each Category will receive a medal if there are at least three competitors within that Category.
 The cash awards schedule for the State Championship is tabulated below.
-Cash awards are available to all competitors who enter at the adult fee; however, there must me a minimum of two competitors registered to compete in the State Championship.
+Cash awards are available to all competitors who enter at the adult fee.
 Cash awards will be given for the high score for each stage and the high aggregate of all stages.
-With the exception of the Winner category, no competitor within a classification will receive more than one cash award from either Single Stage or the Aggregate of All Stages.
-Ranking of cash awards will be: Open, Classification, and Lady.
+With the exception of the Winner category, no competitor within a classification or category will receive more than one cash award from either a Single Stage or the Aggregate of All Stages.
+Ranking of cash awards will be: Open, Classification, and Category (i.e. Lady, Grand Senior, Senior, Junior, Intermediate Junior and Sub Junior).
 Classification cash awards will be made only if there are 6 or more competitors in the class.
 When there are less than 6 in a class, classes will be combined from the lowest ranking unfilled (less than 6) class.
+Category cash awards will be made if one or more competitors participate in that Category.
+A single competitor may receive cash awards in both Classification as well as within Category.

 Cash Award Schedule (subject to change if classes and categories are combined):